-International students enrolled in diploma or UTS Foundation Studies programs are required by DIBP to undertake a full-time study load.
+International students enrolled in diploma or UTS Foundation Studies programs are required by Department of Home Affairs to undertake a full-time study load.
 Domestic students enrolled in diploma programs are permitted to take less than the standard published study load but would normally be expected to take a minimum of two subjects per semester.